Concentration Inequalities and UQ Bounds for Hypocoercive MCMC Samplers

+$\Lambda(\epsilon)$ is defined in \req{Lambda_m_def} and $\epsilon\in(0,1)$ must satisfy \req{eq:Lambda_pos}. \end{theorem} We emphasize that the novelty of Theorem \ref{thm:hypo-conf} lies in our technique for obtaining concentration inequalities from a Poincar\'e inequality in a modified inner product, thereby extending established non-asymptotic results for coercive systems \cite{lezaud:hal-00940906,Wu,cattiaux_guillin_2008,Guillin2009,GaoGuillinWu} to the hypocoercive setting for the first time.
+As our derivation fundamentally relies on the convergence rate obtained via the hypocoercivity method of \cite{Dolbeault2009,Dolbeault2015}, we note that Theorem \ref{thm:hypo-conf} does not provide substantial new insight regarding performance comparisons between coercive and hypocoercive samplers, beyond what is already apparent from the (modified) Poincar\'e inequalities.
+For the derivation of explicit constants that are the input to our results, we refer the reader to, e.g., \cite{ADNR2018}.

-We also prove a robustness result for the dynamics, with respect to model-form uncertainty.
+In addition to concentration inequalities, we also prove a robustness result for the dynamics, with respect to model-form uncertainty.
 For such uncertainty quantification (UQ) bounds, we think of $(X_t,P^\mu)$, called the baseline model, as an imperfect representation of a ``true" (or at least, more precise) alternative model.
 This alternative model may not be fully known, or it might be intractable (analytically or numerically), and so one may want to investigate how sensitive the results for the baseline model are to (not necessarily small) model perturbations.
-The next theorem provides such performance guarantees, generalizing the results in \cite{BRBMarkovUQ}, and is based on the general approach to uncertainty quantification developed in \cite{chowdhary_dupuis_2013,DKPP,KRW,GKRW}.
+The next theorem provides such performance guarantees, generalizing the results in \cite{BRBMarkovUQ}, and is based on the general approach to uncertainty quantification introduced in \cite{chowdhary_dupuis_2013} and further developed in \cite{DKPP,KRW,GKRW,birrell2021quantification}.
 In this context, the goal is to control the bias

 where $(\widetilde{X}_t,\widetilde{P}^{\widetilde{\mu}})$ with $\widetilde X_0 \sim \widetilde{\mu}$ is the alternative model and $\widetilde{E}^{\widetilde{\mu}}$ is the expectation with respect to $\widetilde{P}^{\widetilde{\mu}}$.
 We denote by $P^\mu_T$ and $\widetilde{P}_T^{\widetilde{\mu}}$ the path-space distributions of the base and alternative models on the time window $[0,T]$ and prove the following result in Section \ref{sec:concentration} (see Theorem \ref{thm:UQ_mod_poincare}). \begin{theorem}{\bf(Uncertainty quantification bounds)} Suppose that the baseline Markov process $X_t$ satisfies the hypocoercive estimate \eqref{eq:hypocoercive-epsilon} and $(\widetilde X_t,\widetilde{P}^{\widetilde{\mu}})$ is a stochastic process such that the path space relative entropy satisfies